iskv/web-project-stepik/README.md

 * queries like `/login/`:
 With a GET request, a form for entering data is displayed, with a POST request, the site is entered, and a redirect to the main page is returned.

+# WSGI application

+A simple python web application working directly with a web server (gunicorn) via the WSGI protocol without framework.
+Return list of received GET parameters.
+Each parameter on new line.

+# MySQL Database

+Working on port 3306.

+Implemented models:
+* Question
+* Answer

+# Initializations scripts (ssh)

+For deploying and run this web applications used:
+* 0_env_stepik.sh - to configure the sandbox environment
+* 1_mysql_stepik.sh - to configure the MySQL server
+* 2_init_stepik.sh - to run server / web application